 Dozens of CEOs from New Zealand's leading companies have joined the Climate Leaders Coalition.
-There are currently 60 signatories.
+As at 24 October 2018, there are currently 70 signatories.

 13 of those signatories sit on the CE Leadership Group, which wrote the founding statement in 2017.